License GuideSOC 29-2061

 Read more

-You'll take a licensing exam split into two parts: a national component covering standard nursing practice, plus a state-specific section on local regulations.
-Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer the exam.
-You'll answer questions on both sections during a single testing session.
-The national portion tests your clinical knowledge and nursing fundamentals.
-The state portion ensures you understand the laws and rules that apply where you'll practice.
+You'll take a licensing exam with two parts: a national section covering core nursing knowledge, and a state-specific section on local laws and regulations.
+Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
+You answer multiple-choice questions on a computer.
+The exam adapts to your performance, becoming harder or easier depending on your answers.
 You need to pass both sections to earn your LPN license.
+Most states require a score of 350 or higher on the national portion to pass.

 Renewal